MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-add-class-module-plugin.md

 1. Choose a name for your class.
 Visual Studio will warn you if the name conflicts with an existing class or file.
 1. Choose a base class.
 Selecting a base class ensures that the right headers and macros are included for that class type.
 1. Choose a module to add to your class to using the **Select a module to add the class** dropdown.
 The module name is the name of the folder that contains the module.
 1. Select the **Refresh IntelliSense information using Unreal Editor tools** checkbox to choose whether Visual Studio will use Unreal Editor tools to update the IntelliSense information.
-The implication of this is ...
-JTW
+This causes the Unreal Build Tool to regenerate the Visual Studio solution file (`.sln`).
 1. Choose **Add** to generate the header and source files for the new class and add them to the Visual Studio solution file.
 This results in a prompt to reload the project.
 Choose **Reload** to reload the project.

 ## Related content